 So as a group I think Terminal 2 has the best Priority Pass lounges followed by the Priority Pass lounges in Terminal 1 and lastly the Priority Pass lounges in the Concourse Terminal.

 Of course, these ratings change if you are flying Asiana Airlines.
-Then you have access to the Asiana Business Class Lounges in Terminal 1 and the Concourse Terminal.
+Then Priority Pass gives you access to the Asiana Business Class Lounges in Terminal 1 and the Concourse Terminal.
 Those lounges are the best Priority Pass lounges at ICN without a doubt even though the food in the Matina Lounge is marginally better.

 Have you done an ICN lounge crawl or have thoughts on any of these lounges?